Diprosalik/charged-jump-1.21.1/README.md

-Run for more than 1 second to gain extra Speed and you will be followed by some charging particles
+Run for more than 1 second to gain extra Speed and you will be followed by some charging particles and if wanted a vignette shows up

 Gets canceled after falling more than one Block